jakerella/p52/rules/06_player_turns.md

 > In general, for a melee attack you must be on the same spot as an enemy.
 Ranged attack abilities should indicate how their range is calculated.

-For example, if you choose to use the "Knife" ability and have a level of 2 in that ability.
-The Knife ability has a **target** of `9 - aLv` (the ability level) and deals `(Bal / 2) + (Over x 2)` **damage**.
+For example, you might use the "Sword" ability and have a level of 2 in that ability.
+Perhaps that ability has a **target** of `9 - aLv` (the ability level) and deals `(aLv x 2) + (Over / 2)` **damage**.
 In this case, you would first choose an enemy on your spot (it is not a ranged attack) and flip a card - lets say you flipped a 10.
-Since 10 is over the target for the Knife ability (`9 - 2 = 7`) you will succeed in hitting the enemy.
+Since 10 is over the target for the ability (`9 - 2 = 7`) you will succeed in hitting the enemy.
 Now the enemy may have a chance to defend.
 Let's say you flip a 6 for the enemy defense, this is lower than your total of 10, thus the enemy will take damage.

-The damage would be: `(your level in Balance / 2) + (amount Over target x 2)` which becomes: `(7 / 2) + (3 x 2)` (assuming your level in Balance was 7).
-Thus, rounding down, the damage would be 9 hit points.
+The damage would be: `(your level in Sword x 2) + (amount Over target / 2)` which becomes: `(2 x 2) + (3 / 2)`.
+Thus, rounding down, the damage would be `(4 + 1)` or 5 hit points.

-> Remember: all division is rounded down, so `(7 / 2)` is 3!
+> Remember: all division is rounded down, so `(3 / 2)` is 1!

 #### Using Stamina

 If this particular attack is very important to get right, you can play a Stamina card from your pile in order to increase your total (thus increasing your chance to hit and your Over value).
 However, **you must choose to play a Stamina card before flipping for your attack**!
 Remember, your Stamina pile is secret, even to you.
 You do not get to "pick" your Stamina card, just flip over the top card.

+#### Untrained Weapon Attacks

+If you are **not trained** in an ability that requires a weapon (like Sword Play, Bow Skills, etc.) then you may still use that ability if you have a properly equipped weapon.
+The player will assume a level of 1 in the ability and they will have a **+2 to hit the target**.
+The **damage** will always be `((Over / 2) + I)`

 #### Attack or Item Range

 Any time that an ability, weapon, or item indicates it is a Ranged attack (or for anything else with a "Range" attribute) there will be a number (or calculation) associated with it.
 A Range of 0 indicates that the ability (or item) can only be used on the same spot the player (or enemy) is located.
 A Range of 1 indicates that the ability (or item) can be used on the player's spot and one adjacent - note that a **diagonal spot is not adjacent** for attacking and item usage purposes.
 A Range of 2 goes one spot further and so forth.

+Some items may be thrown to use their effect (this should be specified in your scenario's item table).
+When throwing an item, your character may thrown it within the limits of their strength using this formula where "W" is the weight of the item (minimum of 1):

+`Throw Range = (Lt / 3) + 2 - W`

+> You can throw any item, but it will only have an effect if stated in your scenario's items table.
+In other words, you can't throw a sword at an enemy and expect to deal any damage.

 #### Line of Sight